VSM — Virtual Store Manager

 Why this is Canary's differentiator

-Every other analytics layer on Counterpoint is a dashboard that humans read.
+Standard analytics layers on Counterpoint are dashboards that humans read.
 ALX is an agent that acts.
 The spine modules (T/Q/D/J) are the knowledge engine.
 ALX is the interface.
-A VAR that deploys Canary doesn’t just give retailers better reports — they give retailers a store agent that any customer’s AI can talk to.
+A VAR that deploys Canary doesn't just give retailers better reports — they give retailers a store agent that any customer's AI can talk to.

 Domain knowledge: the L&G example